MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/CQD-teams-aa-cq-historical-report.md

-# calls by Agent	Distribution of call by call queue and agent
+# calls by agent	Distribution of call by call queue and agent
 Total call duration (seconds) by agent and Call Queue	Total duration (seconds) of call by agent and call queue Average call duration (seconds) by agent name	Average duration (seconds) of call by agent